How Ayurveda can help in lowering blood cholesterol levels?

 Few tips and home remedies that you can follow to lower your cholesterol levels

 You need to avoid fried and greasy foods and increase the intake of dietary fibers.
-These can be taken in the form of fruits, beans, fruit, flax, and oats, etc. Eating more plant-based foods will also help in lowering LDL levels.
+These can be taken in the form of fruits, beans, fruit, flax, oats, etc. Eating more plant-based foods will also help in lowering LDL levels.
 You should also stay clear of saturated fats such as lard, butter, hard cheeses, cream, ice cream, beef, pork, poultry with skin, palm oil, and coconut oil.
+These steps help you manage LDL cholesterol levels and if you’re trying to find how to increase HDL cholesterol with Indian food these tips may work

 Manage Body Weight